tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

 ---
 # Autocomplete (Azure Cognitive Search REST API)

-The **Autocomplete API** finishes a partially typed query input using existing terms in the search index.
+The **Autocomplete API** finishes a partially typed query input using existing terms in the search index for use in a secondary query.
 For example, if the query input is "medic", the Autocomplete API will return "medicare", "medicaid", "medicine" if those terms are in the index.
 Internally, the search engine looks for matching terms in fields that have a [**Suggester**](https://docs.microsoft.com/azure/search/index-add-suggesters) configured.

 HTTPS is required for service requests.
 The **Autocomplete** request can be constructed using the GET or POST methods.